jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   the following members:
     * publicKeyAlgorithm -- a string representing the algorithm for the public key
     * publicKey -- a string representation of the public key
+* subjectKeyIdentifier -- a string, typically Base64-encoded, representing the unique identifier for the public key.
 * autnum -- an unsigned 32-bit integer representing the autonomous system number that the router emits secure route advertisements on behalf of ([@!RFC8209, section 3.1.3.5])
 * notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]),